jankaszel/hyperwell-thesis/chapters/introduction.md

 Some of these aspects can be reduced to the question of data availability: In a decentralized system, there is no single source of truth, no singular authority[^authority].

-Why doesn’t yet such a system exist, and how could it look like?
+Why does such a system not exist yet, and how could it look like?
 It’s versatile, and not limited to academia.
 Standards exist!

 Feedback showed that stakeholders and users are hard to convince: While centralized platforms pose some threats towards privacy and data ownership, they work deterministically given that one offers them trust.